Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Over to You

-Keeping employees happy isn’t something you can effect overnight.
+Keeping employees happy isn’t something you can affect overnight.
 Instead, it should be a long-term, organization-wide goal.
 It requires significant involvement of both employees and their managers.

-The results, in terms of lower turnover rates, better performance, and more satisfied employees, however, is worth it.
+The results, in terms of lower turnover rates, better performance, and more satisfied employees, however, are worth it.